cjwilusz/CM515-2026/modules/final_projects/README.md

 * Scientific thinking: Each project expects you to propose rational explanations, critically analyze pre-existing work, or design code that considers challenges in data analysis
 * Writeup: Whether your writeup is in a README or a separate document, you should write clearly with good grammar and complete thoughts
 * AI useage statement: AI should not complete your entire project, but it can be used to support your work or your understanding.
 In every writeup, include how you used AI and to what extent.

+#### Note on project scope:
+These project options vary in topic and approach, but they are all expected to represent a similar level of effort (~10-20 hrs).
+Students should get approval for their chosen project before beginning, which will help ensure your project is appropriately scoped.
+Projects will be evaluated primarily on your process, reasoning, and documentation — not on whether you reach a complete or “correct” answer.

 Potential projects are offered below: